Skip to content

 Enables the use of search for large numbers of objects.

-Variable not defined or defined for 0search: uses the standard search system with a reading limit of 512 objects per user.
+Variable not set or set to 0: uses the standard search system with a reading limit of 512 objects per user.
 Objects above the 512 object limit are not listed in the search.

 Allows other calls to be made using the same session during a search operation.